-What comes to mind when you think of organized retail crime (ORC)?
-High-shrink items with high-resell values, such as razors, baby formula, jeans, and...
+What comes to mind when you think of organized retail crime?
+High-shrink items with high-resell values, such as razors and baby formula - not human trafficking.

 Twenty hours of Internet searching sparked an idea that led to one fraudster stealing $6,000 from local stores and causing numerous customers to be stuck with useless gift cards they had legitimately purchased or received as gifts.